nodejs/wiki-archive/FAQ.md

 ### What is the versioning scheme?

 Odd versions are unstable, even versions are stable. v0.2 and v0.4 are even/stable. v0.3 and v0.5 are odd/unstable.
 The current stable series is v0.10.x.
 The next stable series will be v0.12.x.
 The stable branch takes bug fixes only - it does not change the JavaScript API, addon API, nor ABI (you don&#39;t have to rebuild modules after upgrading node with-in a stable branch).

-### What is the correct capitalization of Node.js?

-The official name of Node is &quot;Node&quot;.
-The unofficial name is &quot;Node.js&quot; to disambiguate it from other nodes.

 ### What is an easy way to manage Node.js versions / installations?